Goooooor/scania-hub/README.md

 ## Features

 - Search for trucks and buses
-- Apply filters like engine type, automatic transmission, and production status
+- Apply filters like series, engine type, automatic transmission, and production status
 - Compare multiple vehicles in a table

 ## Technologies Used